A Look at the Day-to-Day Duties of Different Types of Adjusters

 • Preparing claim reports

 Unlike CAT adjusters, field adjusters generally work within a designated geographic territory and return home each evening.
+Field adjusting is a good fit for individuals who enjoy a balance between office work and field work.

+Public adjusters differ from other adjusters because they work exclusively for policyholders rather than insurance companies.
 When a policyholder hires a public adjuster, that adjuster represents the insured's interests throughout the claim process.

 Public adjusters often: